Rabbit burrows vary greatly in depth and size, says Edward Cook

 Many of the characteristics of a rabbit burrow, including depth and size, depend on the local soil type.

 Obviously the easier the soil is to dig into then the more likely the burrows are to be deeper and more established.
 The length of time a burrow has been around can also affect the depth: the longer it has been in existence, the deeper it will be and the more occupants it will have.

 Rabbits seem to have exploded in volume this year.
 The early wet weather but milder winter has seen an ever-increasing population boom in the…

 The depth to which rabbits will burrow will also depend on rising water levels.
 So you can’t say that there is any average depth to a burrow as it is so dependant on conditions.

 Usually I’ve always found those burrows in open countryside to be deeper than others that are concealed with dense cover.
 Maybe rabbits design them this way to avoid predators.

-They would be further than my 15 foot locator sets can pick up!
 There are no hard and fast rules with rabbits.
 The only thing to remember where bunnies are concerned is don’t take anything for granted.

 When it comes to snares, a lot depends on the ground you’re setting your snares on, but for ease let’s say it’s very short grass.
 If you find a good ‘run’ which clearly indicates the ‘beats’ (or pads) I would look for a series of beats that are small and far apart.
 This is a clear indication the rabbit is travelling at speed and won’t have any hesitation in placing its head through a well placed snare.